raspberrypilearning/dancing-unicorn-rainbow/en/step_5.md

 You will now connect your circuit and base rainbow colour to Scratch so you can use Scratch programming to control the LED.

 + In the last step, you connected your LED to <b>GPIO 3V3</b>.
 This is the pin to connect to if you are testing your LED.
-You now need to connect your LED to a pin you can control with Scratch (GPIO 17, for example).
+You now need to connect your LED to a pin you can control with Scratch (for example, <b>GPIO 17</b>).

 + Follow the instructions below to control your LED with Scratch.